yichifauzi/DBOP/README.md

  - Based on Sodium that give minecraft huge performance improvement
  - Include Iris mod shader support
  - Vanilla experience
- - Faster loading minecraft using Dashloader
+ - Faster loading minecraft using ModernFix
  - Some Optifine parity
  - Spark performance profiler that will eazy maintain what causing lag
- - Midnight Controls add support for controller!
+ - Controlify add support for controller!
+ - Essential mod that add many quality of life feature and easy friend multiplayer experience with very cool cosmetic items (only Friend with Essential mods can see)

 ### Report Issues
  - Report an Issues on Github : [DBOP